 The fact that we can do this very thing today – in our home just outside of Jerusalem, in the Land that was promised to Abraham, Isaac, & Jacob – is nothing short of a miracle!

-Over the years, our family has adopted a tradition on this special holiday: at dinnertime in the Sukkah, where we go around the table and share something for which we are thankful.
-We remember God’s faithfulness to the Children of Israel during the 40 years in the wilderness, and then we share reasons for gratitude from our own lives.
+Over the years, our family has adopted a tradition on this special holiday: at dinnertime in the Sukkah we go around the table and share something for which we are thankful.
+We remember God’s faithfulness to the Children of Israel during the 40 years in the wilderness.
+And then we share reasons for gratitude from our own lives.
 Why do we do this?
 Because the LORD instructed us to!

 The children of Israel lived in these booths temporarily in the wilderness, all the while looking forward to the day when they would reach the Promised Land.
-Today, as children of God, we are to remember that this home on earth is our temporary home, and we look forward for our everlasting home with Him.
+Today, as children of God, we are to remember that this home on earth is our temporary home.
+Because we look forward for our everlasting home with Him!
 As we dine in our Sukkah, we look to the day when we will worship Him in the New Jerusalem.

 Sukkot is also a time of reflection on how God brought me out of my personal “Egypt”.
 As I look at all He has blessed me with today and reflect on the way He provided for me during this journey, I am humbled.
 The fact is that the same God who delivered my people years ago from bondage is the same God we believe in today!
 He is the same yesterday, today, and forever.

 People tend to take blessings for granted.
 And we tend to easily forget.
 It’s part of our human nature.
 I believe God knew this about us from the creation of the world.
 This is one of the reasons He gave us His feasts, the appointed times – so we remember.